 - Expand the Display Adapters list, and find the graphics device of your PC.
 Usually, it’s just one.

-Windows will install a generic driver which works with Windows 10 version.
+Windows will install a generic driver that works with Windows 11/10 versions.
 So post this, start the Windows 10 setup again.
 It will automatically install the driver update which has been tested.
-The driver will be downloaded through the Windows 10 update.
+The driver will be downloaded through Windows Update.

 3] Install a new graphics card

 It’s a good idea to remove your graphics card if it’s getting old.
-As Windows 10 comes with new functions, and the card approaches its end of life, OEM will offer limited support to add new features.
-At best, it will be useful for the general purpose, but not for high-end gaming and so on.
+As Windows 11/10 comes with new functions, and the card approaches its end of life, OEMs will offer limited support to add new features.
+At best, it will be useful for general purposes, but not for high-end gaming and the like.

 After this, you should also uninstall the Driver software from the Control Panel.
 This software offers extra features an option to fine-tune further.
-If you are installing Graphics card from the same company, it makes sense that you get rid of it completely, and install it fresh.
+If you are installing a Graphics card from the same company, it makes sense to remove it completely and install it fresh.

 - In the search box, type Control Panel, and when the program shows up, click to open it.